-The WEC plans on implementing a RAVE alert system to provide another means to communicate urgent, time-sensitive, and actionable information to election officials across the state, whether they are full time clerks, or they are election inspectors who only work 4 election events in a calendar year.
-Currently, WEC staff is in the process of testing the RAVE system with a planned rollout in early 2020.
+The WEC has implemented a RAVE alert system to provide another means to communicate urgent, time-sensitive, and actionable information to election officials across the state, whether they are full time clerks, or they are election inspectors who only work 4 election events in a calendar year.
+The WEC implemented this solution in 2020 and has used it successfully to communicate critical time sensitive information such as system slowdowns that impacted in person absentee voting and legislation and court rulings that required immediate changes in how clerks conduct business.
+Fortunately, there have not been any critical emergencies since its implementation, but preparations have been made to use the RAVE alert in a wide variety of scenarios where local election officials may need urgent information.